mohammadaliawan/ls-prep/notes.md

 In the above example: var1 points to the value 8. when we assign `var2 = var1` we are actually asking ruby to point `var2` to the same value as `var1` i.e. 8.

 **However, if you _change_ or _mutate_ the value at the location where it is stored i.e. in the storage using the e.g `.capitalize!` method!, then since the var2 is also pointing to the same location as var1. the value of `var2` also changes.**

+##Variable scope

+A variable's scope is defined by where the variable is initialized or created.
+A variable's scope determines where in a program a variable is available for use.

+**In Ruby, variable scope is defined by a block.
+A block is a piece of code following a method invocation, usually delimited by either curly braces {} or do/end**

+**Inner scope can access variables initialized in an outer scope, but not vice versa.**

+* Note: the key distinguishing factor for deciding whether code delimited by {} or do/end is considered a block (and thereby creates a new scope for variables), is seeing if the {} or do/end immediately follows a method invocation.
+For or while loops or if-else expressions blocks donot limit variable scope

+##Types of Variables:

+**Five Types**

+1. Constants
+2. Global Variables
+3. Class Variables
+4. Instance Variables
+5. Local Variables

+### Constants:

+- Constants are declared by capitalizing every letter in the variable's name. - They are used for storing data that never needs to change.
+- While most programming languages do not allow you to change the value assigned to a constant, Ruby does.
+It will however throw a warning letting you know that there was a previous definition for that variable.
+Just because you can, doesn't mean you should change the value.
+In fact, you should not.

+- Constants cannot be declared in method definitions
+- Are available throughout your application's scopes. example ` MY_CONSTANT = "Hello"`

+### Global Variables:

+- Global variables are declared by starting the variable name with the dollar sign ($)
+- These variables are available throughout your entire app, overriding all scope boundaries.
+- example `$var = "'I am also available throughout your app."`

+### Class Variables:

+- Class variables are declared by starting the variable name with two @ signs
+- **Scope: These variables are accessible by instances of your class, as well as the class itself.**
+- When you need to declare a variable that is related to a class, but each instance of that class does not need its own value for this variable, you use a class variable.
+- **Initialization: a Class variables must be initialized at the class level, outside of any method definitions.**
+- They can then be altered using class or instance method definitions.
+- example: `@@instances = 0`

+### Instance Variables:

+- Instance variables are declared by starting the variable name with one @ sign.
+- These variables are available throughout the current instance of the parent class
+-  Instance variables can cross some scope boundaries, but not all of them.
+- example: `@var = 'I am available throughout the current instance of this class.'`

+### Local Variables:

+- Local variables are most common variables you will come across and obey all scope boundaries.
+- These variables are declared by starting the variable name with neither $ nor @, as well as not capitalizing the entire variable name.

+`var = 'I must be passed around to cross scope boundaries.'`

 ## Methods